fluidecho/preview/README.md

 Console logging, inspecting and debugging tool.

-Instead of having console.log and util.inspect all over your code during development, use preview.
+Instead of having console.log and util.inspect all over your code during development, use preview, can then turn printing on or off using --preview argument.

 ## Installation